orm011/rosbag2parquet/README.md

 We are still learning whether these things are a big advantage in practice (or whether the tooling works).
 We may decide an alternative format is better.
 Most of the implementation work here is really on the parsing of the bag, not on writing the parquet.

-Why parquet?
+# Why parquet?

-In addition to just seeming like a better option than rosbags.
-Parquet has a strong community: eg. pyarrow.parquet allows one to load individual chunks or columns from a parquet file into a pandas data frame.
-Dask, Spark, Impala  and Drill all allow one to query parquet files without loading.
-Parquet reader tools such as pyarrow.parquet let one treaing multiple schema-compatible parquet files as a single dataset without requiring physically merging them.
+Parquet has a strong community: eg. `pyarrow.parquet` lets you load individual chunks or columns from a parquet file into a pandas data frame.
+Spark, Dask, Impala and Drill all allow you to query parquet files without loading.
+Multiple compatible parquet files can be treated as a single file.

 Some relational databases include foreign data wrappers for parquet files (eg, Vertica).
 In principle, postgres could have one implemented as well.
 These allow one to query with SQL without going through an extra load phase.

 Example: